 Another potentially useful accountability model suggested by commenters can be found in health-related regulatory frameworks such as the FDA's.
-FDA regulates some AI systems as medical devices.
-To help medical device manufacturers who are developing AI-enabled devices, "[i]t publishes best practices for AI in medical devices, documents commercially available AI-enabled medical devices, and has promised to perform relevant pilots and advance regulatory science in its AI action plan."
+358 FDA regulates some Al systems as medical devices.
+To help medical device manufacturers who are developing Al-enabled devices, "[i]t publishes best practices for AI in medical devices, documents commercially available AI-enabled medical devices, and has promised to perform relevant pilots and advance regulatory science in its AI action plan."359 a premarket notification ("510(k)").
+Most Class III devices require premarket approval.360 One commenter suggested that AI policy follow an analogous risk classification, with regulatory burdens of pre-market controls and disclosure applying to the highest risk products.361

 Beyond that, commenters pointed to the FDA requirement that medical device manufacturers prepare premarket submissions for FDA review prior to marketing the device, where the requirements for premarket submissions are generally dependent on the level of risk associated with their device.
-Devices are classified into three categories (Class I, II, III).
-Regulatory controls increase from Class I to Class III.
-Most Class I devices are exempt from premarket review, while most Class II devices require submission of a premarket notification ("510(k)").
-Most Class III devices require premarket approval.
-One commenter suggested that AI policy follow an analogous risk classification, with regulatory burdens of pre-market controls and disclosure applying to the highest risk products.
+Devices are classified into three categories

-A model for premarket notification for AI systems, such as the FDA's model for some Class I and most Class II medical devices encompassing premarket notification and FDA review, could prove instructive for limited risk AI systems and deployments, and would allow for some degree of regulatory oversight and reduction of harm.
-On the other hand, a premarket notification model would likely create regulatory burden, potentially slowing and even disincentivizing development.
+A model for premarket notification for AI systems, such as the FDA's model for some Class I and most Class II medical devices encompassing premarket notification and FDA review, could prove instructive for limited risk AI systems evaluations using a variety of standards may not imme- and deployments, and would allow for some degree of diately yield comparable or actionable results.
+However, regulatory oversight and reduction of harm.
+On the other the ESG auditing ecosystem has developed rapidly and hand, a premarket notification model would likely create become more standardized as stakeholders have de-regulatory burden, potentially slowing and even disincen-

-The FDA further has in place an exemplary adverse incident database that could be instructive for AI system accountability.
-363 This system is similar to the Federal Aviation Administration's Aviation Safety Reporting System; both collect safety incidents for transparency, review, and risk management of already deployed systems.
+The FDA further has in place an exemplary adverse incident database that could be instructive for AI system accountability.363 This system is similar to the Federal Aviation Administration's Aviation Safety Reporting System; both collect safety incidents for transparency, review, and risk management of already deployed systems.
 In the AI context, a similar reporting structure would enable users and subjects of AI systems to recognize and report adverse incidents, as discussed above in Section 3.1.1.
 One risk is the possibility of over-reporting if parameters are not carefully defined and the reporting platform is not well-managed.
 Regulatory oversight or coordination would help to arrange this kind of reporting function.